-Only an hour's drive from Naha, the Chinen Peninsula feels like a different world.
+Only an hour's drive from Naha , the Chinen Peninsula feels like a different world.
 Find yourself at the dawn of Okinawan history at Seifa Utaki, where small shrines mingle in harmony with the rocks and trees.
 There is plenty to see on and around the peninsula, including Okinawa's oldest castles, densely forested hillsides and the island of Kudaka.
-Plan your day trip of the area around the ferry times.
+Plan your day trip in the area around the ferry times.

 Take the 38 bus on the Shikiya Line headed for Shikiya from Kamiizumi, a one-minute walk from Naha Bus Terminal.
 Get off at Seifa Utaki Iriguchi.
 There are 53 stops and it takes about one hour.

 By car, take Route 329 out of Naha heading east and connect to route 331.
 Seifa Utaki is just off Route 331 on the Chinen Peninsula.
 If you avoid the heavy traffic, it takes about 45 minutes.

 Seifa Utaki has been a sacred place to Okinawans throughout the ages.
 As you walk beneath the triangular rock formation known as Sangui, you are literally walking in the mythical footsteps of the gods.

 According to the first written history of Okinawa , this is where the goddess Amamikyu came down to Earth to give birth, going on to populate the islands with her descendants.
 After the islands became part of Japan, the legends mingled with Shinto, the indigenous Japanese religion, but Seifa Utaki continued to be revered as a holy place.